vxst/la-llama3/README.md

 This branch includes some additional code for the KV cache, and experiments with using float8 to store the KV cache.

-## 2 bit K Cache
+## 2 bit K Cache and 4 bit V Cache

-This branch experiments with DCT to reduce K cache to 2 bits per value, which is a 16x reduction in memory usage.
+This branch experiments with DCT to reduce K cache to 2 bits per value, which is a 10x reduction in memory usage.

-## 4 bit V Cache

-This branch experiments with DCT to reduce V cache to 4 bits per value, which is a 8x reduction in memory usage.

 ## And it actually works